-By setting encrypted communication, you can Increase the security of communication with the MFP when accessing the MFP via a Web browser.
-Using a server certificate on your MFP enables TLS encrypted communication.
-With TLS communication, a common key that can only be used by the user and the MFP is generated using the server certificate and public key.
-Be sure to set TLS that is version 1.2 or higher.
+By installing a server certificate to a printer/MFP, you can ensure that communication with the printer/MFP is safe and encrypted by SSL (TLS) when accessing the printer/MFP via a Web browser.
+With SSL (TLS) communication, a common key that can only be used by the user and the printer/MFP is generated using the server certificate and public key.
+This helps prevent unauthorized access via external networks.